halpo/harvestr/inst/docs/harvestr.md

   data.frame(y,x)
 })
 ```

 Then we analyze the data.

 ```kntir ex1-analysis
 analyses <-  harvest(datasets, lm)
 ```

 So what do we have in `analyses`?
 We have whatever `lm` returned.
 In this
 case we have a list of `lm` objects containg the results of a linear regression.
 Ussually we will want to do more to summarize the results.

 ```knitr ex1-summarize, results='hide'
 coefs <- t(sapply(analyses, coef))
 adply(coefs,2, dostats, mean, sd)
 ```

+## Example 2 - Stochastic Analysis

+That is very nice, but rather simple as far ananalyses go.
+What might be more interesting is to
+perform an analysis with a random component to the analysis.

+## Example 3 - Caching